 'CITY AIR MAKES you free after a year and a day' runs an old German saying.
-Yet it sometimes feels like there's greater freedom to be found along the Thames estuary than in London.
+But it can feel like there's more freedom to be found along the Thames estuary than in London.
 The skies are open and people are usually more approachable.
 The river fills out and grows independent after its buttoned-up adolescence between the city's embankments.

 The Kent and Essex sides of the estuary have been among my favourite places to visit for the last fifteen years or so.
 Here are some recordings from the clay-pigeon ranges of Dartford in the west to the empty expanse of the Maplin Sands in the east.
 All this will change if plans go ahead to build an airport at the estuary's mouth.